-Daryn Amanda Stover joined the faculty at ASU Colleges at Lake Havasu City as a lecturer in molecular biology following a postdoctoral research fellowship in molecular evolution and bioinformatics at Simon Fraser University in British Columbia.
+Daryn Amanda Stover joined the faculty at ASU@Lake Havasu as a lecturer in molecular biology following a postdoctoral research fellowship in molecular evolution and bioinformatics at Simon Fraser University in British Columbia.

 Her background is in population genetics and molecular evolution with research interests focused on understanding the evolutionary origins of phenotypic differences among populations and closely-related species, particularly with regards to human heritable disease susceptibility.